yuangaonyc/instagramme/README.md

   - Users are allowed to log in with username or email with correct corresponding password.
 - User settings
   - Users can change their basic info on their personal page, such as full names and bio.
+  - Users can change new passwords after verifying their old passwords.
   - Users can change their privacy setting to make their accounts private.
 - Follows
   - Users can follow and unfollow any other users.